Letterbook/FEP/scripts/README.md

 and following the instructions to create a topic on SocialHub to discuss the FEP.

-Finally, add the link to the SocialHub issue to the tracking issue, created above.
+Finally, add the link to the SocialHub topic to the tracking issue, created above.

 ## Configuration